Residents in a Louisiana city devastated by 2020 hurricanes are still far from recovery

 State of Lake Charles

-Hurricane Laura, one of the most powerful storms to strike Louisiana, tore through Lake Charles in August 2020.
-Six weeks later, Hurricane Delta delivered another blow, largely following the same destructive path.
+Hurricane Laura tore through Lake Charles in August 2020 as one of the most powerful storms to strike Louisiana.
+Six weeks later, Hurricane Delta followed the same destructive path.

-The back-to-back hurricanes inflicted an estimated $22 billion in damage throughout the U.S., according to the National Hurricane Center, with Louisiana taking the brunt of the hit.
-Delta and Laura were also blamed for causing 49 direct deaths nationwide and in the Caribbean..
+The hurricanes inflicted an estimated $22 billion in damage throughout the U.S., according to the National Hurricane Center, with Louisiana taking the brunt of the hit.
+Delta and Laura were also blamed for causing 49 direct deaths nationwide and in the Caribbean.

-While there are signs of rebuilding and growth in much of Lake Charles, other areas appear frozen in time.
+Today there are signs of rebuilding and growth in parts of Lake Charles.
+But other areas appear frozen in time.
 Students learn in modular classrooms outside a still-unusable high school.
 A 22-story office building, once a city icon, remains an abandoned eyesore and is slated for demolition.
 FEMA-issued blue tarps covering damaged roofs have disintegrated to tatters.

 Federal funding delays

-Residents waited years for substantial federal funding to reach Lake Charles as Congress dealt with another crisis: the COVID-19 pandemic.
+Residents waited years for substantial federal funding as Congress dealt with another crisis: the COVID-19 pandemic.

 It wasn’t until 2022 — a year and a half of struggle later and months after Louisiana grappled with more disasters, flash flooding and Hurricane Ida barreling into Louisiana’s southeastern coast communities — that financial relief homeowners longed for was announced.

 Of that, $1 billion was allocated to Louisiana Restore; the state’s program tasked with distributing federal funds to homeowners impacted by natural disasters.
-Immediately, more than 8,000 homeowners affected by Laura and Delta completed the first step to qualify.
-About 60% were invited to apply based on factors like the extent of their home’s damage according to Restore’s assessments.
+More than 8,000 homeowners affected by Laura and Delta completed the first step to qualify.
+About 60% were invited to apply based on factors like the extent of their home’s damage, according to Restore’s assessments.

-Tasha Guidry organized grassroots efforts, assisting dozens of people to qualify for Restore by helping them prepare up to date wills and succession documents reflecting the current ownership of the house.
+Tasha Guidry organized grassroots efforts, assisting dozens of people to qualify for Restore.

-Guidry managed to get her own home rebuilt by Restore, but like other residents The Associated Press interviewed, she acknowledged it was a battle and some of the most vulnerable in the city lost out on receiving sufficient recovery funds.
+Guidry's home was rebuilt by Restore, but like other residents The Associated Press interviewed, she acknowledged it was a tedious process.

-“The process was very tedious,” she said.
-“A lot of our people gave up because they didn’t understand how to navigate the process.”
+“A lot of our people gave up because they didn’t understand how to navigate the process,” she said.

 Restore received 3,935 applications from homeowners impacted by Laura or Delta.
 About two-thirds were offered funding, totaling $201 million.
 So far, $91 million has been distributed among 1,444 homeowners.
-Around 1,400 people were rejected and a few thousand weren’t approved to apply.
+Some 1,400 others were rejected, and a few thousand weren’t approved to apply.

 Rejection reasons vary from having FEMA-assessed damages less than $3,000, carrying a certain level of insurance, homeowners being unable to account for prior recovery money they received or missing documentation.